-Since forty DAEs are available for a maximum of 1000 disk drives, it is recommended that the DAEs be load balanced.
-To do this, it is recommended that you daisy-chain the DAEs for the most efficient load balancing.
-So, in Figure 92 on page 111 and Figure 93 on page 112, four buses (Bus 0, Bus 1, Bus 2, and Bus 3) are available.
+In this example, the SAS ports on the VNX5700 platform DPE are labeled 0 and 1.
+However, since twenty DAEs are available for a maximum of 500 disk drives, it is recommended that the DAEs be load balanced.
+To do this, it is recommended that you daisy chain the DAEs for the most efficient load balancing.
+So, in Figure 90 on page 107, two buses (Bus 0 and Bus 1) are available with the first DAE on Bus 0 designated as EA 0/Bus 0 (orange cable).
+The second DAE continues Bus 1 and is designated as EA 0/Bus 1 (blue cable) where it is then interleaved and daisy-chained to remainder of the DAEs.